viamrobotics/docs/docs/how-tos/hello-world-module.md

 {{< readfile "/static/include/how-to/auth-cli.md" >}}
 {{< /expand >}}

-{{% expand "viam-server installed on your computer and connected to the Viam app." %}}
+{{% expand "Install viam-server on your computer and connect to the Viam app" %}}

 {{% snippet "setup.md" %}}